Yuyz0112/syncit/docs/design.md

 > For example, the source page has a button, which will alert a message when clicked

-1. Rebuild the snapshot at the target, which will also have a button.
-But the button is in a sandboxed view, so click it will not alert a message.
+1. Rebuild the snapshot at the target which will also have a button.
+But the button is inside a sandboxed view, so clicking it will not alert a message.
 2. Listen to the button's click events.
-3. When the button was clicked, send the event and button id to the source.
+3. When the button is clicked, send the event and button id to the source.
 The source will trigger a click event on the button programmatically.
 4. Alert a message at the source.
 5. The source syncs the latest mutations to the target.

-A sketch for this process:
+A sketch for this process is shown below:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/13651389/79991359-d2aa2f80-84e4-11ea-8611-40751b1c7800.png">